-Metal roofing can be an appealing improvement to traditional asphalt shingles if you are looking to update your existing roof.
+Metal roofing installation can be an appealing improvement to traditional asphalt shingles.
+This is a massive upgrade to your existing roof.
 Metal roofing can not only save energy, but for several years, several forms of metal will survive the elements.

 Although the construction process can be done as an advanced DIY job, depending on the type of panels or shingles you choose, it is difficult and can differ slightly.
 With one or two volunteers and fall safety devices built for roof work, we suggest that you complete this job.